IfeKenny/Amazon-Analysis/README.md

 # Amazon-Analysis
 This dashboard provides a sales and performance analysis for Amazon operations, specifically focused on the Nigeria region.
-The tools used in creating the visulaization is power BI from an excel file.
+The tools used in creating the visualization is power BI from an excel file.
 This Amazon Nigeria sales dashboard highlights key performance metrics for a small-scale operation and it includes the following;
 Total sales reached 882K with a 3.11% profit margin from 34 items sold to 16 customers.
 Electronics (specifically Wristwatches and Smartwatches) is the dominant category for both revenue and profit.